contrivancecompanychicago/cosine-game-forum-harlowe/README.md

 ###3.1.0 changes (unreleased):

+####Bugfixes

+ * Fixed a bug where header and footer tagged passages were not being transcluded in alphabetical order (instead using passage creation order) on recent versions of Chrome.

 ####Alterations

  * Now, `(history:)` can be given an optional "where" lambda to provide only passage names whose passages match the lambda.
 The lambda is given the same passage datamaps which are returned by `(passage:)`. `(history: where its tags contains "Forest")` is essentially a shorthand for `(find: where (passage: it)'s tags contains "Forest", ...(history:))`.
+ * The debug view colours for various macros have been updated to recognise more macro names.

 ####Additions